rowanmanning/jekyll-lift-off/README.md

 Front-Matter
 ------------

-Jekyll Lift-Off exposes uses a few custom front-matter variables:
+Jekyll Lift-Off exposes a few custom front-matter variables:

 **lastmod:** The last modified date of a page or post.
 This is used to indicate when content was last updated in the sitemap and ATOM feed.